takahirohonda/js-design-patterns-for-react/libs/js-exercise/src/code-challenges/hard-level/15-achillesNumbers/achilliesNumber.md

 "Achilles"

 Reason: `72 = 2 ^ 3 × 3 ^ 2`, where both prime factors have at least a power of 2.

+## Terms

+*Prime factor*
+- A number that divides it exactly and prime

+*Exponent*
+- How many times to multiply a number by itself.
+It's also called power
+- a = base & n = exponent. a to the power of n.